How Does an AA Meeting Online Compare to an In-Person AA Meeting?

 Online AA doesn't just provide AA meetings; it also provides resources to members, general guidance and philosophies, and volunteers who are available 24/7 over email for assistance.
 You can typically access resources at any point in the day, which can be helpful for those with odd schedules or who need separate accommodations.
 Some meetings take place at a set time, so you have to be available, but you can be flexible with which meetings you attend.

-Types of Online AA meetings
+Types of Online AA Meetings

 An online AA meeting is likely taking place at any given moment.
 This means that you often will find access to meetings and resources whenever you need them, no matter what time at night!
 The main kinds of online AA meetings that you will come across are: